50 Essential Car Trip Tips for Better Roadtrips

 18. Shell, Allstate Insurance, AAA, Hertz and many other vendors offer free carseat and car safety information for all ages.
 Read it.

-Backseat Essentials for Every Journey
+Backseat Essentials for Every Type of Journey

 19. Keep a trash bag and some zip-loc bags in the car; the former for car sickness and garbage, the latter for preserving toys, souvenirs and creating new snack packs.